java-native-access/jna/www/RaspberryPiDevelopmentEnvironment.md

 ===================================

 After installing the [Raspian](http://downloads.raspberrypi.org/raspbian_latest) OS onto your SD card, a few more tools must be installed before you can build JNA on a
 RaspberryPi.
-The additional tools below are needed as of Raspian, Release date:2015-05-05.
+The additional tools below are needed as of Raspian, Release date: 2015-05-05.

 * Various build tools and X11 libs: